zabel-xyz/local-history/README.md

 # Local History

-A visual source code plugin for maintaining local history of files.
+A Visual Studio Code extension for maintaining a local history of modified files.

 Every time you modify a file, a copy of the old contents is kept in the local history.
 At any time, you can compare a file with any older version from the history.